corbeau217/mixed_orrery/docs/readme.md

-    break everything into smaller sub problems then build it back up break into matrices of smaller numbers then return for building it back up into big numbers all at once? numbers that refactor themselves
+    break everything into smaller sub problems then build it back up break into matrices of smaller numbers then return for building it back up into big numbers all at once? numbers that refactor themselves in the unit circle roller, it's the yello one that's spooky the others there's 3/4 things lining up, but the yellow it's the one time it's kinda alone aside from blue 1pi/12
+   *  15d
+  5pi/12
+   *  75d
+  7pi/12
+    * 105d
+  11pi/12
+    * 165d
+  13pi/12
+    * 195d
+  17pi/12
+    * 255d
+  19pi/12
+    * 285d
+  23pi/12
+    * 345d
+oh my god we found the 8
+it's the Math.sin/Math.cos lerping

+actually, maybe it's the drawn circle that's a spooker :smiling_face_with_tear:

+oh my god it is, we checked documentation we gotta make a hemkn circle drawing now :smiling_face_with_tear:
   <details><summary>show / hide</summary>
   </details>
   </li>